DivorceCortana/DivorceCortana/README.md

 You have to be a tech savey person.
 You need to have knowledge how to use System Restore to get your system back to previous state.

 What are the current side effects?

-The search in start menu gets disabled: - Pin your common apps to the start menu.
+The search in start menu gets disabled: You can pin your common apps to the start menu or find a start menu replacement software.
 My Window 10 pro start menu gets disabled the first time I open it, then the second click on start it works My Window 10 Ent start menu is disable after a restart.
 I run a powershell command to fix it, must run every restart